-The directors are responsible for the other information.
-The other information comprises the information included in the Directors' report for the year ended 30 June 2019, but does not include the financial report and our auditor's report thereon.
+The directors of the Responsible Entity (the "directors") are responsible for the other information.
+The other information comprises the information included in the Directors' report for the year ended 30 June 2020, but does not include the financial report and our auditor's report thereon.